ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 -bash-4.2$
 ```

 If you don't see those files, work with your pair partner to go back through the instructions and make sure you didn't miss a step.
-If you still have trouble, ask your TA for assistance.
+If you still have trouble, ask for assistance.

 If so, you are ready to move on to the next step.